 The successful applicant will be expected to use the facilities of the Fitch Laboratory (including analytical equipment and reference collections) as well as the BSA library to further on-going work, in the context of a postgraduate degree or postdoctoral research.
 The award carries no other formal obligation, although involvement in the academic life of the BSA (for example in the form of a seminar) is welcome.

 The successful applicant will be responsible for acquiring on time any required permits for study and transfer of archaeological material to the Fitch Laboratory.
-Applicants are also advised to contact the Laboratory Director if the use of analytical facilities is necessary for the proposed research.
+If the use of in-house analytical facilities is necessary for the proposed research, applicants are advised to contact the Laboratory Director to get feedback on costs and timing.

 When open, the Bursary will be advertised on this website, in addition to other venues, with details of how to apply.